flaviocopes/svelte-handbook/content/Svelte Props.md

 <SignupForm />
 ```

-In this way you are forming a parent/child relationship between the two components: the one that imports, and the one that is imported.
+In this way, you are forming a parent/child relationship between the two components: the one that imports, and the one that is imported.

 Often you want to have the parent component pass data to the child component.